 - The Card Game Munchkin has a card "Doppelgangsters", which has a bonus against Bard characters.
 "No, the violin cases don't have violins in them."

-- Gotham City has become a No Man's Land, divided into territories controlled by gangs.
+- Batman: No Man's Land: Gotham is blocked off from the rest of the US and divided into territories controlled by gangs.
 Someone always seen with a "violin" case, rumored to have killed four dozen rival mobsters, walks through alone.
 Subverted surprisingly touchingly.

 - The story opens with a shoot-out between mafiosi: all of them have violin cases full of guns... except one, who opens his case to find a mandolin, as he had been off serenading a woman before meeting the others.